 Firstly, no cat should be treated for anything unless there is a problem!
 There are lots of harmless strains of FCoV, so unless you have had FIP or have another good reason to treat, we don't advocate it.

 Consult your vet on processing the sample, but you need a very small, fresh sample of chilled poop, no litter and securely packaged and sent no later than Wednesday for testing the following weekly cycle at the lab, for optimal results.

-Please also be aware that (as my good friend Candice of Eiserblew Ragdolls and her most excellent vet friend Neil Dear of Donnington Grove Veterinary Practice discovered, the genetic material produced by FCoV can take up to 28 days to die off, so your cats may not test negative immediately after testing.
+Please also be aware that as my good friend Candice of Eiserblew Ragdolls and her most excellent vet friend Neil Dear of Donnington Grove Veterinary Practice discovered, the genetic material produced by FCoV can take up to 40 days to die off, so your cats may not test negative immediately after testing.

-Retest after 28 days and you should find the cat has eliminated the virus.
+Retest after around 28 days and you should find the cat has eliminated the virus.
 If not, wait another 12 days and retest again.

 We are happy to give non-judgemental, anecdotal, free advice to anyone who requires it, so please drop us a line if required.

-We are now almost two years FCoV clear and I can't tell you how good it feels.
+We have been clear since October 2019 and I can't tell you how good it feels.